-In January 2013, Noven launched Minivelle® (estradiol transdermal system), the planet’s smallest estrogen therapy patch, in the U.S. This state-of-the-art patch, developed and manufactured by Noven, is indicated for the treatment of moderate to severe vasomotor symptoms due to menopause.
-It is available in four dosage strengths (0.0375, 0.05, 0.075 and 0.10 mg/day).
+In January 2013, Noven launched Minivelle® (estradiol transdermal system), the planet’s smallest estrogen therapy patch, in the U.S. This state-of-the-art patch, developed and manufactured by Noven, is indicated for the treatment of moderate to severe vasomotor symptoms due to menopause and for the prevention of post-menopausal osteoporosis.
+It is available in five dosage strengths (0.025, 0.0375, 0.05, 0.075 and 0.10 mg/day).
+The newly-approved 0.025 strength is indicated only for the prevention of post-menopausal osteoporosis.
 Noven markets and sells Minivelle® through the women’s health unit of its specialty pharmaceuticals subsidiary, Noven Therapeutics, LLC.

 For more information, please visit www.minivelle.com.

 Minivelle® (estradiol transdermal system) is a prescription medicine patch that contains estradiol (an estrogen hormone).
-Minivelle® is used to treat moderate to severe hot flashes due to menopause.
+Minivelle® is used to reduce moderate to severe hot flashes due to menopause and to help prevent postmenopausal osteoporosis (thin weak bones).

 What is the most important information I should know about Minivelle® (an estrogen hormone)?

 Using estrogen-alone may increase your chance of getting cancer of the uterus (womb).
-Report any unusual vaginal bleeding right away while you are using Minivelle®.
-Vaginal bleeding after menopause may be a warning sign of cancer of the uterus (womb).
-Your healthcare provider should check any unusual vaginal bleeding to find out the cause
+Report any unusual vaginal bleeding right away while you are using Minivelle® as vaginal bleeding after menopause may be a warning sign of cancer of the uterus.
+Your healthcare provider should check any unusual vaginal bleeding to find out the cause.

-Do not use estrogen-alone to prevent heart disease, heart attacks, strokes, or dementia (decline in brain function)
+Do not use estrogen-alone or estrogen with progestins to prevent heart disease, heart attacks, strokes, or dementia (decline in brain function).

-Using estrogens with progestins may increase your chance of getting dementia, based on a study of women 65 years of age or older
+Using estrogen-alone or estrogen with progestins may increase your chance of getting dementia, based on a study of women 65 years of age or older.

 You and your healthcare provider should talk regularly about whether you still